opencv/opencv/doc/tutorials/core/how_to_use_OpenCV_parallel_for_/how_to_use_OpenCV_parallel_for_.markdown

 nstripes parameter in @ref cv::parallel_for_.
 For instance, if your processor has 4 threads, setting `cv::setNumThreads(2)` or setting `nstripes=2` should be the same as by default it will use all the processor threads available but will split the workload only on two threads.

+@note
+C++ 11 standard allows to simplify the parallel implementation by get rid of the `ParallelMandelbrot` class and replacing it with lambda expression:

+@snippet how_to_use_OpenCV_parallel_for_.cpp mandelbrot-parallel-call-cxx11

 Results
 -----------